Meditation: The Goal is Doing Na-da

 I remember when a co-worker first told me that he practiced meditation, and I wondered: “What could he possibly be doing with all that silence?”

-I had always associated meditation practices with renunciates, ninjas and monks.
-As I read more about the benefits, I quickly learned that its practice is spreading like wildfire across the corporate world, as well as in the education and health care sector, as a way to manage high stress levels and improve performance.
+Meditation is spreading like wildfire across the corporate world, as well as in the education and health care sector, as a way to manage stress, increase emotional intelligence and improve performance.

-- Improved executive function : long-term planning, focus, organizational skills, self-control
+- Improved mental clarity and executive function : long-term planning, focus, organizational skills, self-control

 - Improved mood and behaviour (through increased serotonin production)